we-are-mono/firmware/README.md

 TODO: Put an intro here that will make people believe this is the best Yocto project to have every existed.

+## Prerequisites

+This project relies on [kas](https://github.com/siemens/kas).
+The recommended way to install it is using [pipx](https://pipx.pypa.io/stable/installation/).

+Also make sure you have at least ~60GB of free space (yes, Yocto needs **a lot** of space) and a sufficiend amount of RAM.
+32 GB or more recommended.

 ## Getting started

-After you clone this repository, make sure you have [kas](https://github.com/siemens/kas) instaled - the best option to do so is to use [pipx](https://pipx.pypa.io/stable/installation/).

-Also, don't forget to copy the `site.conf.example` to `site.conf` and edit it to suit your environment.
+1. Copy the `site.conf.example` to `site.conf` and edit it to suit your environment.
+2. Run `$ kas build kas/firmware.yaml`

-Once you have it installed, simply run `$ kas build kas/gateway-dk.yml` and once it's done building (it may take hours on the first attempt!), you can find everything in `build/tmp/deploy/images/gateway-dk/`.
+Once it's done building (it may take hours on the first attempt!), you can find everything in `build/tmp/deploy/images/gateway/`.

 If you want to test it locally, make sure you have [qemu](https://www.qemu.org/) installed, then run: